Cyclometer: Recovering the plugboard

 Those lengths would be looked up in the card catalog, and an entry would be found that would state the wheel order (II, I, III) and the initial position of each wheel.

 The card catalog did not include the actual characteristic: the cyclometer only indicated membership in a cycle; it did not specify the order of letters in a cycle.
 After finding a catalog entry, the cryptanalyst would then calculate the characteristic without steckers (just the catalog settings).
 The cryptanalyst can determine each of the individual permutations A* B* C* D* E* F* by setting an Enigma to the given wheel order and initial positions.
 The cryptanalyst then presses a and holds it down; the corresponding lamp lights and is written down; without releasing the first letter, the cryptanalyst presses b and then releases the first letter; that keeps the machine from advancing the rotors and lights the lamp corresponding to b.
 After mapping out all of A, the cryptanalyst can move on to B and the other permutations.
-The cyptanalyst recovers the unsteckered characteristic:
+The cryptanalyst recovers the unsteckered characteristic:

 The two characteristics are then used to solve the stecker permutation S.

 For this example, there are six steckers, and they would affect 12 characters.
 Looking at the CF cycles, the plugboard cycles (un)(fa) must transpose with the un-steckered cycles (vt)(mi).
 None of the letters are same, so all of those eight letters are steckered.
 Looking at the singleton cycles of CF and C*F* shows not only that "e" is not steckered, but also that "w" and "z" are steckered together.
 Thus ten of the twelve steckered letters are quickly identified.
 Most of the other 16 letters, such as "b", "d", "g", and "l", are probably not steckered.
 The cycle notation of A*D*, B*E*, and C*F* can be rearranged to match the likely unsteckered characters.
 (The initial letter of a cycle's notation is not significant: within a cycle, the letters must keep the same sequence, but they may be rotated.
 For example, (dtj) is the same as (tjd) which is the same as jdt.)